Homework help for parents and children

-To make homework become less of a chore, help create a routine.
 Firstly, make a plan with your child on where and when homework will be done.
-Where possible, avoid distractions by encouraging them to do their homework in a room with no TV or computer.
-Involve them in the decision making process – perhaps by giving them three options of when to do it so they can fit it around their other activities.
+Where possible, avoid distractions by encouraging them to do their homework in a room with no TV or computer games.
+Involve them in the decision-making process, perhaps by giving them three options of when to do it so they can fit it around their other activities.

-Agree the amount of time that your child will be working for each night (with room for flexibility depending on work load).
+Decide together how long your child will be working for each night (with room for flexibility depending on workload).
 If they are particularly young and can’t read a clock yet, use egg timers so they can see how much time they have left.

-The way that things are being taught has changed a lot since many parents were at school so if you are unsure of anything talk to their teacher.
-If you don’t understand anything be open and ask for help.
+The way that things are taught has changed a lot since many parents were at school, so if you are unsure of anything talk to your child’s teacher.
+If you don’t understand anything, be open and ask for help.

 Discover more interesting posts from our blog